jruponen/spark_tutorials/README.md

 As you may have noticed, there is really no option to "close" your Notebook.
 You may navigate away from your Notebook and come back later.
 Your analysis just continues to run on Spark kernel until you stop it.
 In order to stop your Notebook from running, you can either go to "Analytics" page, find your Notebook, click on it's "Actions" and select "Stop Kernel".
 You may also do this with the Notebook open by selecting from top menu "Kernel" and "Interrupt".

 **Extra challenge**
-What were the answers to extra questions in the end of Notebook?
+What were the answers to extra questions in the end of Notebook:
   * Which country has the most steep positive trend in precipitation?
   * Which were the top 5 countries with most steep positive trends in their precipitation?